 Succession ceremony for vice-chancellors

 The succession ceremony for new vice-chancellors at Uppsala University has looked roughly the same for centuries.
-The same symbols are passed on to the new vice-chancellor: the vice-chancellor’s chain, symbolic keys, and books.
+The outgoing Vice-Chancellor hands over the insignia of the Vice-Chancellor’s office – its symbols of power and responsibility – to their successor.
+The insignia are the sceptres, the seal, keys, charters, the student register and the Vice-Chancellor’s chain of office.

 Summer closing ceremony for international Master's students